Tyk Gateway v2.7

 Tyk Dashboard v1.7.0

 This feature is available to all our Cloud and Hybrid users.
-For On-Premises installations, this feature is available for customers with an “Unlimited” license.
+For Self-Managed installations, this feature is available for customers with an “Unlimited” license.

 To manage user groups, ensure that you have either admin or “user groups” permission for your user, which can be enabled by your admin.